What Is A Guest Network

 Q- Should I use a guest network for smart home devices?

 A- Yes you should restrict smart home devices and putting them on a guest network is probably the easiest way of doing this.

 Q- Will my guest network have a different network IP address than my main network?

-A- Usually yes if it is part of the main router.
+A- Usually yes if it is part of the main router otherwise no.

 Related Tutorials and resources:

 - How to Setup and Configure your Home Router

 - How to Set Up a Home Network- Beginners Guide